It’s a view across Burbage, southwest of Buxton. It’s just possible to make out Buxton’s famous dome in the far distance.

 This straight section of road was only tarmacked in 1967.
 Before then the route into the valley forked left along Old Goyt’s Lane (see map left), down towards Goyt’s Bridge.

-It was one of six inclines on the Cromford & High Peak Railway, and known as the ‘Bunsal Incline’.
-Trains were hauled up and down these steep stretches of railway using steam-driven pulleys and cables.
+It was the longest of six inclines on the Cromford & High Peak Railway, and known as the ‘Bunsal Incline’.
+Wagons were hauled up and down these steep stretches of railway using steam-driven cables and counterweight wagons.

 Opened in 1831, this 33 mile railway connected the Cromford Canal with the Peak Forest Canal in Whaley Bridge.
 It was a triumph of Victorian ingenuity and determination to join these two important canals over this bleak and challenging terrain.